Training for High Altitude: Myths and Facts About What You Can Control

 Tip 4: Train on Varied Terrain

 The trails to the Roof of Africa go through multiple climate zones and include a wide variety of surfaces.
-You’ll encounter roots and mud and rocks and snow and more as you climb and descend.
+You’ll encounter roots and mud and rocks and snow and ash and more as you climb and descend.

 Do your best to prepare your body and feet by finding as much variety in trail conditions as you can.
 If you’re in Florida, walking on the beach and sand dunes definitely counts!